Letter of Support from George Verwer,

 Founder of Operation Mobilization

-Dear Friends of Gospel for Asia,
+Dear Friends of GFA World,

 I have known K.P.
 Yohannan for many decades, all the way back to the time he served in Operation Mobilization, the ministry I founded and directed for more than 46 years.